yohann84L/home-assignment-answer/README.md

 <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>

 ---
-You will find in this repository code of the [Coding assignement][1].
+You will find in this repository code of the [FoodVisor Home Assigment](https://github.com/Foodvisor/home-assignment).

 Architecture of folder/file:
 ```